freeradical13/freeradical13.github.io/index.md

 ## Organic Chemistry

 An [organic compound][] is a compound that has Carbon and organic chemistry is the study of Carbon-based compounds.
 Historically, organic meant produced by [lifeforms][life], although it's now known that some Carbon-based molecules may be produced outside of lifeforms, but this ambiguous term "organic" has persisted.
 Carbon-based compounds that are considered to be lifeforms are called organisms.
-The ultimate source of all Carbon for organisms is CO<sub>2</sub> (taken from the air by [plants][]).

-A [hydrocarbon][] is one of the simplest organic molecule and is composed of only Carbon and Hydrogen atoms.
+[Hydrocarbons][] are some of the simplest organic molecules and are composed of only Carbon and Hydrogen atoms.
 The bonds in hydrocarbons are non-polar so hydrocarbons are hydrophobic.

 Carbons are often chained together (with single or double covalent bonds) to create a "backbone" or "skeleton" from which the rest of the molecule builds off of.